mokasp/holbertonschool-AirBnB_clone/README.md

 <details><summary>Web Dynamic</summary>

-&nbsp;&nbsp;&nbsp;&nbsp;Title Goes Here<br>
+&nbsp;&nbsp;&nbsp;&nbsp;The final step is to use Javascript to make the website dynamic!<br>
 - Learning Objectvies
-  - HTML/CSS
+  - JQuery/Javascript
-  - Create the HTML of your application.
-  - Create the template of each object.</details>
+  - Load objects from the user via the RESTful API.</details>

 ## AirB&B - The Console